wils0986/portfolio/README.md

 # Jenny's Design Portfolio - 2025

-I built this portfolio website to be fully responsive across all device types—mobile, tablet, and desktop.
-It’s developed using **HTML**, **CSS**, and a touch of **JavaScript**, including **fullPage.js (v4)** for smooth, scroll-based transitions.
+This portfolio website was built to be fully responsive across mobile, tablet, and desktop devices.
+It’s developed using **HTML**, **CSS**, and **JavaScript**, with **fullPage.js (v4)** providing smooth, scroll-based transitions on desktop screens.

-My workflow begins with laying a solid foundation: I started by structuring the content with semantic, valid **HTML**, followed by styling with **CSS**.
-I find this bottom-up approach more effective than jumping straight to the visual "wallpaper."
-Once the layout and styling were in place, I added interactive elements and subtle animations using **JavaScript**, the best part!
+My development process begins with a strong foundation: I structured the content using semantic, standards-compliant **HTML**, then layered in **CSS** for layout and styling.
+I prefer this bottom-up approach to ensure the content and structure are sound before refining the visual design.
+Once the base was in place, I introduced **JavaScript** to add interactivity and subtle motion effects, the best part!

-Accessibility was a priority throughout the build.
-I incorporated semantic tags, ARIA labels, and skip links to ensure the site is navigable and usable for all users.
+Accessibility was a key focus throughout the build.
+I implemented semantic **HTML** elements, ARIA attributes, and skip links to make the site navigable and inclusive for all users.